Español

 Don’t just call out of the blue.
 Why?

-• There’s a 90+ percent chance I’m either in a meeting or writing on a deadline.
+- There’s a 90+ percent chance I’m either in a meeting or writing on a deadline.
 The chance I’m just sitting at my desk having “office hours” is slim.
+(Sounds really nice, though.)

-• If I don’t recognize your caller ID, I’m going to let you go straight to voicemail anyway.
-I get at least 2-3 spam calls every day, and I’ll assume you’re one of them.
+- If I don’t recognize your caller ID, I’ll let you go straight to voicemail anyway.
+I may even have “silence unknown callers” turned on.
+I get lots of spam calls, and I’ll assume you’re one of them.

-• If you do call out of the blue and fail to leave a voicemail or follow up with a text, I will probably block your number, because I’ll assume you’re a spammer.
+- If you do call out of the blue and fail to leave a voicemail or follow up with a text, I may block your number because I’ve assumed that you’re a spammer.

-Don’t expect an immediate response from Facebook Messenger, Twitter DMs, Mastodon, or other social media message services.
+Don’t expect an immediate response from Facebook Messenger, Twitter DMs, Mastodon, LinkedIn, Instagram, or other social media message services.
 I don’t get enough messages through those channels to make them worth checking regularly.